 Welcome to The Panicked Foodie!
 I’m Dr. Ashley, a trained Ph.D. scientist that loves to experiment with food.
 I grew up in central New York and received my BS degree in physics and chemical engineering from Clarkson, and my Ph.D. from Cornell in chemical engineering.
-I started The Panicked Foodie in 2017, after being diagnosed with mental illness stemming from a severe car accident.
+I started The Panicked Foodie in 2017 after becoming disabled from a severe car accident.
 The food blog has been therapeutic and has helped me start to heal.
 What started as a hobby, has grown into something more than I imagined.
-I am not sure which I am more proud of…my dissertation or my food blog!

 I consider myself a flexible vegetarian and have been for quite some time.
 I didn’t realize this until I started blogging.
 I still eat meat a few times a year for health reasons, but I try to eat vegetarian or vegan as much as possible.
 I have also been experimenting with going gluten-free, so a lot of my recipes are trending in that direction.
 I have since split up my main dishes section, to make it clear where the meat dishes are.
 You will notice that I tend to share a lot of dessert recipes. 🙂 I try my best to make them as healthy as possible so that you can enjoy more of them.
 We only live once!

-I also have a portion of my blog dedicated to helping those with mental illness.
+I also have a portion of my blog dedicated to mental health.
 In going through treatment myself, I have a lot of knowledge and experience in this area that could help people.
 I also do a lot of advocacy work on Twitter for those with mental illness, minorities, the disabled, and the chronically ill.